vedro-universe/vedro-docs/docs/tutorial/api/chapter4-interfaces.md

 In Vedro, an **interface** is a class providing a structured, unified way to interact with various touchpoints of your application, such as public methods of classes and modules, REST API, or GUI.

-Let's define an interface for our [Chat API](https://chat-api-tutorial.vedro.io/docs), grouping all related operations:
+Let's define an interface for our <Link to="https://chat-api-tutorial.vedro.io/docs">Chat API</Link>, grouping all related operations:

 ```python
 # ./interfaces/chat_api.py